attahemma/attahemma/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on Mobile Applications with Java,  Kotlin, Flutter and Dart
+- 🔭 I’m currently working on Mobile Applications with Java,  Kotlin and Swift
 - 👯 I’m looking to collaborate on any project that will help boost my portfolio
-- 💬 Ask me about Web and Desktop apps & development I would like to answer.
+- 💬 Ask me about Web and Desktop apps & development because I love to talk about them.
 <!--- 😄 Pronouns: ...-->
 - ⚡ Fun fact: Architecture is the foundation to a great software design.
 - 📫 How to reach me: phone: <a href="tel:">+2348100854746</a>  & email: <a href="mailto:">attahmanuel.e@gmail.com</a>